This page is part of our new blog and is all about house extensions and the roles of architects and structural engineers.

 If your extension was located on ground that slopes away from the house, the architect will specify where the foundations are to be located but the structural engineer will decide how deep they should go.
 1.2 metres is the norm, but for ground that slopes away or soft soil, 2 metres could be specified.
 In extreme circumstances, the structural engineer may decide that piling deep into the ground is the only way to ensure a sound foundation.

 For most typical house extensions the cost of an architect will be between 9 and 13 percent of the entire build cost.
 So for a two-room extension costing around £30,000, you’ll be looking at architect fees of around £3000.

-If you only want a set of drawings and would like an architect with a “hands off” approach, then you’ll pay less but there will be fees for any alterations to the plans.
+If you only want a set of drawings and would like an architect with a “hands-off” approach, then you’ll pay less but there will be fees for any alterations to the plans.
 You’ll also have to liaise with the structural engineer, Building Control and planning office yourself.
 These steps are usually done by the architect and while the planning/building fees are paid by you, it’s the architect that does all the paperwork and this often involves revisions.
-Architects rarely draw up detailed drawings and get deeply involved with a project for less than 5% of the build cost, although it has been know to happen on occasion.
+Architects rarely draw up detailed drawings and get deeply involved with a project for less than 5% of the build cost, although it has been known to happen on occasion.

 How Much Do Structural Engineers Cost?

-For most straight forward house extensions the role of an engineer is usually limited to the depth and type of foundations and the size of the steel joists.
+For most straightforward house extensions the role of an engineer is usually limited to the depth and type of foundations and the size of the steel joists.
 Expect a set of calculations to cost in the region of £275 – £375.

 For more complex projects such as basement extensions, expect to pay between £1000 and £1500.
 Prices can go much higher, depending on the project.